The relationship between ‘systems thinking’ and ‘systems engineering’

 In turn, the water supply system sits inside a wider system-of-systems comprising the natural environment (a system affected by climate change, and protected by regulation), the commercial system (the business model, contractual constraints, funding models), the cultural environment (the expectations of the customers), and others.
 The success of the overall enterprise emerges from the interactions within this system-of-systems.

-I have been practising systems thinking for decades, but I have come at it from the world of systems engineering.
+Many people have been practising systems thinking for decades, but many of our colleagues have come at it from the world of systems engineering.
 This is the systematic, disciplined application of systems thinking to the design and production of things – cars, aircraft, power stations, space missions, oil refineries, railway systems, telecommunications systems, banking systems, and many others.

 At Costain, we use systems thinking in the context of engineering to do the three following things: